Suyogd9/Suyogd9.github.io/_posts/2022-09-15-Census Data Process and Plotting .md

 I was able to draw some inferences about the data using customized plot functions by plotting variances in population and year for a specific division or state.
 For instance, I saw a dramatic decline in the enrollment mean for the Mid-Atlantic division and decided to investigate more to learn more about the unexpected drop.

 [Project 1 HTML file with details and plots](https://suyogd9.github.io/Project_1_sdharma2.html)

+# What you would do differently?

+I believe there were numerous approaches we could have taken to read and process the data from the csv file.
+There were other variables that we eliminated before plotting and visualizing it.
+We could have pruned the significant variable before analyzing it.
+We could have divided some of the functions into shorter functions, giving the project more flexibility.
+We could have set a goal from the start, such as finding a state with an unpredictable spike in enrollment value, and given ourselves some flexibility to move in that direction.

+Thank you for reading!